Introduction

 - The ability for users to view and accept grouped comments with one click.

-Please submit your comments and suggestions for the future development of the iCT via our feedback form.
+Please submit your comments and suggestions for the future development of the iCT via our iCT feedback form.
+All suggestions are reviewed and we have a mechanism for identifying and prioritising improvement suggestions to ensure we are responding to iCT user needs.

 Where can I get more advice or support